Kunter-Bunt/PowerPagesClientAPI/README.md

 - :x: save

 ## formContext.data.process
-Will likely not be implemented as Business Process Flows are not rendered in Power Pages
+- :o: Will likely not be implemented as Business Process Flows are not rendered in Power Pages

 ## formContext.ui
 - :x: addOnLoad